FuelLabs/fuel-docs/src/quickstart/smart-contract.md

 ### Get Testnet Coins

-With your account address in hand, head to the [testnet faucet](https://faucet-beta-2.fuel.network/) to get some coins sent to your wallet.
+With your account address in hand, head to the [testnet faucet](https://faucet-beta-3.fuel.network/) to get some coins sent to your wallet.

 ### Deploy To Testnet

 Now that you have a wallet, you can deploy with `forc deploy` and passing in the testnet endpoint like this:

-`forc deploy --url node-beta-2.fuel.network/graphql --gas-price 1`
+`forc deploy --url node-beta-3.fuel.network/graphql --gas-price 1 --random-salt`

 > **Note**: We set the gas price to 1.
 Without this flag, the gas price is 0 by default and the transaction will fail.